Life Alert Medical Alert System Review

 Is Life Alert Easy to Use?

 While DIY installation is possible, in most cases Life Alert will visit your home and provide professional installation for their equipment.
 Fortunately, this service is available nationwide.
-But I’ve set up many medical alert systems, and I know that DIY setup is fast and easy.
+But I’ve set up dozens of medical alert systems, and I know that DIY setup is fast and easy.
 (Most systems only take about three-to-five minutes to install.)
 So I’d like to see a bigger focus on do-it-yourself setups from Life Alert.

-Now, if you choose the in-home option, you’ll receive one or two help buttons that you can place on a wall where falls are more likely to happen, perhaps a hallway leading to a bathroom2 or a place where you spend much of your time.
+Now, if you choose the in-home option, you’ll receive one or two help buttons that you can place on a wall where falls are more likely to happen, perhaps a hallway leading to a bathroom5 or a place where you spend much of your time.

-These Life Alert buttons are large and bright red with ‘HELP’ emblazoned across the device.
-(It’s hard to miss!)
 The Mobile + GPS system is designed to be worn as a necklace pendant or placed in your pocket or purse.
 While I found these units to be more discreet, they make it just as easy to summon help with the push of a button.
+And thanks to the GPS, responders can locate you wherever you are – the agent I spoke with was able to pinpoint my location exactly when I tested the device while on a trek.

 Did You Know?
 Once your help button is pressed, the monitoring center can dispatch police, fire, or EMS if the situation calls for it.
 We’ve found that Life Alert emergency response agents are patient and professional.
 So even if you press the button in a non-emergency, you won’t get in trouble or have to pay a fine.